 It can be really hard to find the time to slow down and notice those ‘moments in between’ and geek out on nature.
 How do you both make sure you carve out time for these moments?

-Miranda: I feel like it is absolute integral to my mood, my wellbeing and my mental health.
+Miranda: I feel like it is absolutely integral to my mood, my wellbeing and my mental health.
 I have found that for me, there isn’t much that can’t be cured by going for a walk or sitting on a cliff by the ocean.
 After a while being immersed in nature becomes an addiction and it’s just something I simply can’t live without.
 That and coffee!
 Haha.

 Molly: For me it’s about priorities.
 I prioritise getting outside and just breathing in the fresh air everyday — it’s a non negotiable!
 Especially living in Sydney, it’s so easy to be really busy and rushed, trying to do everything and be everything to everyone, but when you get to stop and take in a view, or hear the ocean, or be surrounded by bush or dive under a wave — it makes you remember how bloody good the world is!